-Joyride launched in 2014 as a bike-share management system and has since evolved into the world’s leading micromobility platform.
+Joyride launched in 2014 as a bike-share management system and has since evolved into the world’s leading lightweight electric vehicle mobility platform.
+Currently, thousands of electric vehicles in 250+ markets are powered by Joyride’s management platform, making sustainable mobility instantly keyless, connected, shareable and trackable.
 Our turnkey tech does all your heavy lifting through a white-label user app, backend management operations, IoT connectivity, payment gateway, long-term rentals, hardware-agnostic integrations and more.
-We want to give everyone the tools to capture a piece of the multi-billion-dollar micromobility market, which is why our platform will get any-sized shared mobility business up and operating within days and in the industry’s most cost-effective ways.
-We’ll help you manage your operations and equip you with the tools needed to scale across the globe, because it’s in all of our best interests to make roads more accessible, sustainable and ready for the future.
+Our next-generation platform is designed to manage your operations and equip you with the tools needed to scale across the globe, because it’s in all of our best interests to make roads more accessible, sustainable and ready for the future.

 The only thing that’s missing from the Joyride platform is your logo.
 In addition to our suite of features, our software is a gateway to third-party partners that take our offerings to more places—all in one place.

 Improving our surroundings starts at ground level with proper helmet use, speed limits and geo-fencing regulations.
 Scooters produce about 1% of the carbon emissions of a standard car, and we’re on our way to bettering city life by partnering with only the most efficient and environmentally friendly vehicles on the road.

 Micromobility is local first and won’t be dictated by one or two companies.
 Anyone with the drive to launch and grow a mobility business should have the same sophisticated software as billion-dollar players.